 Open the Case File

-Three documents are on your desk before the shift briefing.
-Review each one, then select all documents that are directly affected by the ERA 2025 changes.
+Three documents on your desk before the shift briefing.
+Review each, then select the ones directly affected by the ERA 2025 changes.

 A new employee phones in sick.
 You’re about to apply the wrong rules — and it’s going to cost the company.

-This is a choose-your-own-adventure investigation.
+This is a decision-driven investigation.
 You’ll face real decisions that a line manager encounters when the Employment Rights Act 2025 is in play — and your choices determine the outcome.

 Case Quality Score